Dental Implant FAQs

 Frequently Asked Dental Implant Questions

-Will I have temporary teeth during the healing phase?
+Will I have temporary teeth during the implant process or healing phase?

 If the implant site is near the front of your mouth, we have a variety of temporary options such as bridges and transitional implants to get you through the healing phase.
 In some cases, the permanent tooth can even be placed onto the implant at the same time as surgery.